Seattle's Child

 • Reservations here

 Elliott’s Oyster House at Pier 56 will be serving Easter Brunch and all the fixings.
-Kids will enjoy French toast or biscuits while parents indulge in seafood scramble or pot pie.
+Kids will enjoy French toast while parents indulge in seafood scramble or smoked salmon Benedict.
 Enjoy the brunch or regular menu and celebrate the holiday.
 See menu here.

 The Lakehouse